10 top tips for extending the life of freshly cut flowers on board

 5. A teaspoon of vodka helps the medicine go down

-6. Avoid chilly drafts
+6. Place your flowers out of chilly drafts

-7. Don’t gas your flowers
+7. Don’t 'gas' your arrangements

-8. Fresh water
+8. Provide fresh water

 Be sure to change the flowers water every two days.
 It is always better to put the flowers in warm water, as lukewarm water contains less oxygen than cold water.
-This will also help to reduce the air bubbles likely to form in the stem’s network of vessels, blocking or limiting the flowers water uptake.
+This will also help to reduce the air bubbles likely to form in the stem’s network of vessels, blocking or limiting the flower's water uptake.